-27 January 2015 Author Lucy Maroncha Country Kenya Filed in Prevention and treatment of HIV
+27 January 2015 Author Lucy Maroncha Country Kenya Filed under Prevention and treatment of HIV

 The controversy around a condom ad used to prevent HIV among married people led by a passing religious leaders of Kenya sections left many activists HIV shocked by the 'denial of reality'.